H4ch1Net/bagley-cod/README.md

 ---

-Built for CTF practice at a cybersecurity club.
+Built for a cybersecurity club.